A Comprehensive Survey of Continual Learning: Theory, Method and Application: Discussion

 Continual learning demonstrates vigorous vitality, as most of the state-of-the-art AI models require flexible and efficient updates, and their advances have contributed to the development of continual learning.
 Here, we discuss some attractive intersections of continual learning with other topics of the broad AI community:

-\emph{Diffusion Model} \cite{song2020score,dhariwal2021diffusion,bao2021analytic,lu2022dpm-solver} is a rising state-of-the-art generative model, which constructs a Markov chain of discrete steps to progressively add random noise for the input and learns to gradually remove the noise to restore the original data distribution.
-This provides a new target for continual learning of generative models, and its outstanding performance in conditional generation can facilitate the efficacy of generative replay.
+\emph{Diffusion Model}~\cite{song2020score,dhariwal2021diffusion,bao2021analytic,lu2022dpm-solver} is a rising state-of-the-art generative model, which constructs a Markov chain of discrete steps to progressively add random noise for the input and learns to gradually remove the noise to restore the original data distribution.
+This provides a new target for continual learning of generative models, and its outstanding performance in conditional generation can further facilitate the efficacy of generative replay.

-\emph{Foundation Model}, such as BERT \cite{devlin2018bert}, GPT \cite{brown2020language}, CLIP \cite{radford2021learning}, etc., relies on large-scale pre-training to acquire impressive results in downstream tasks \cite{bommasani2021opportunities,han2021pre}.
+\emph{Foundation Model}~\cite{devlin2018bert,brown2020language,radford2021learning} acquires impressive results in a variety of downstream tasks due to the effective use of large-scale pre-training.
 The pre-training data is usually huge in volume and collected incrementally, creating urgent demands for efficient updates.
-Meanwhile, increasing the scale of pre-training would facilitate knowledge transfer and mitigate catastrophic forgetting for downstream continual learning \cite{ramasesh2021effect,mehta2021empirical}.
+Meanwhile, increasing the scale of pre-training would facilitate knowledge transfer and mitigate catastrophic forgetting between downstream tasks~\cite{ramasesh2021effect,mehta2021empirical}.
+However, fine-tuning the foundation model tends to forget pre-trained knowledge \cite{lin2023speciality}, which has become a central challenge for its application and requires specialized continual learning strategies.

-\emph{Transformer-Based Architecture} \cite{liu2021swin,vaswani2017attention} has proven effective for both language and vision domains, and become the dominant choice for state-of-the-art foundation models.
-This requires specialized designs to overcome catastrophic forgetting \cite{wang2022continual_lifelongvit,wang2022online} while providing new insights for maintaining task specificity in continual learning \cite{wang2022dualprompt,wang2022sprompts}.
-The parameter-efficient transfer learning techniques developed for NLP can serve as a good reference and are being widely adapted to continual learning.
+\emph{Transformer-Based Architecture}~\cite{liu2021swin,vaswani2017attention} has proven effective for both language and vision domains, and become the dominant choice for state-of-the-art foundation models.
+This requires specialized designs to overcome catastrophic forgetting~\cite{wang2022continual_lifelongvit,wang2022online} while providing new insights for maintaining task specificity in continual learning~\cite{wang2022dualprompt,wang2022sprompts}.
+The parameter-efficient transfer learning techniques developed in NLP can serve as a good reference and are being widely adapted to continual learning.